neelspd/LearningRepository/Machine-Learning/README.md

 # Machine-Learning
-Smaal Hobby Projects on Machine Learning and Data Analytics.
+Small Hobby Projects on Machine Learning and Data Analytics.

 Using Python Language and Tensorflow and Scikit- Learn Libraries.